Gyrodyne

-In response to a Royal Navy request for a helicopter, Dr. James Allan Jamieson Bennett designed the gyrodyne whilst serving as the chief engineer of the Cierva Autogiro Company.
+Gyrodyne was designed by Juan de la Cierva Autogiro.
 The gyrodyne was envisioned as an intermediate type of rotorcraft, its rotor operating parallel to the flightpath to minimize axial flow with one or more propellers providing propulsion.
 Bennett's patent covered a variety of designs, which has led to some of the terminology confusion – other issues including the trademarked Gyrodyne Company of America and the Federal Aviation Administration (FAA) classification of rotorcraft.

 In recent years, a related concept has been promoted under the name heliplane.
 Originally used to market gyroplanes built by two different companies, the term has been adopted to describe a Defense Advanced Research Projects Agency (DARPA) program to develop advances in rotorcraft technology with the goal of overcoming the current limitations of helicopters in both speed and payload.

 Principles of operation

 Where a conventional helicopter has a powered rotor which provides both lift and forward thrust, and is capable of true VTOL performance, a gyroplane or autogyro has a free-spinning rotor which relies on independent powered thrust to provide forward airspeed and keep it spinning.
 The gyrodyne combines aspects of each.
 It has an independent thrust system like the autogyro, but can also drive the rotor to allow vertical takeoff and landing; it then changes to free spinning like an autogyro during cruising flight.

 In the helicopter, the spinning rotor blades draw air down through the rotor disc; to obtain forward thrust, the rotor disc tilts forward so that air is also blown backwards.
 In the autogyro the rotor disc is by contrast tilted backwards; as the main thrust drives the craft forwards, air flows through the rotor disc from below, causing it to spin and create lift.
 The gyrodyne is capable of transitioning between these two modes of flight.

 Typically a gyrodyne also has fixed wings which provide some of the lift during forward flight, allowing the rotor to be offloaded.
 A computer simulation has suggested an optimum distribution of lift of 9% for the rotor, and 91% for the wing.
 However if the rotor is too lightly loaded it can become susceptible to uncontrolled flapping.